 Grab your tickets, take off your shoes and check out the various tatami mat rooms that once served as offices, conference rooms, guest rooms, and residential space.

 - 2 pm: Sakaurayama-Hachimangu Shrine

-After a wander through the hall to see the floats, head over to the nearby grounds of Sakaurayama-Hachimangu Shrine.
-Explore the grounds (it won't take long, but it is pretty to see).
+After a wander through the hall to see the floats, head over to the nearby grounds of Sakurajima-Hachimangu Shrine.
+Explore the grounds, which won’t take long, but beautiful to see.

 - 3 pm: Higashiyama Walkway